Feminist vs Humanist: Understanding the Philosophies and Their Impact

 What is Feminism?

-• The first wave (19th–early 20th centuries) centered on suffrage and legal rights.
+• The first wave (19th–early 20th centuries) was primarily concerned with legal and voting rights.

-• The second wave (1960s–1980s) addressed workplace equality, reproductive rights, and systemic gender bias.
+• The second wave (1960s–1980s) dealt with issues like workplace equality and reproductive rights, and also challenged gender bias in the system.

-• The third and fourth waves (1990s–present) expanded to include intersectionality and diverse identities, acknowledging how race, class, and other factors shape gendered experiences.
+• The third and fourth waves (1990s–present) reached out to intersectionality and diversity and recognized the role of race, class, and other factors in shaping the gendered experiences.

 How did these philosophies emerge historically?